Thichman/iris-poc/README.md

 - Add more Salesforce-specific tools (e.g., bulk data operations).
 - Extend AI capabilities for other integrations beyond Salesforce.
 - Improve dashboard UI/UX for streamlined workflows.
+- Import a testing library like jest or vitest.